Certora/safeguard/safeguard/README.md

 ### Build script and dynamic reloading

 The `build_plugin.sh` script looks at the `SAFEGUARD_MODE` environment variable to try to automatically reload the plugin (assuming the build succeeded).
 If `SAFEGUARD_MODE` is unset or `STATIC`, it will not try to dynamically reload.
-Otherwise, it will try to use signals/sockets/tcp connectsion to communicate that the plugin should be reloaded.
+Otherwise, it will try to use signals/sockets/tcp connections to communicate that the plugin should be reloaded.
 For this process to work, `SAFEGUARD_MODE` and other variables (like `SAFEGUARD_SOCKET_PATH`) must be set to the same values used for launching geth.
 If you change the values of these variables, reloading will not work, and in fact, if you change